Guilded-NET/Guilded-NET.github.io/references/ChatPermissions.md

 Allows you to send chat messages

+<a name='Guilded.Base.Permissions.ChatPermissions.SendPrivateMessages'></a>

+`SendPrivateMessages` 256

+Allows you to send private mentions and replies

 <a name='Guilded.Base.Permissions.ChatPermissions.SendThreadMessages'></a>

 `SendThreadMessages` 32

 Allows you to reply to threads in the channel

+<a name='Guilded.Base.Permissions.ChatPermissions.UploadMedia'></a>

+`UploadMedia` 128

+Allows you to send messages with images and videos

 ### See Also
 - [AnnouncementPermissions](AnnouncementPermissions 'Guilded.Base.Permissions.AnnouncementPermissions')